-As Senior Manager, Peacebuilding at Humanity United, Bryan leads HU’s Peacebuilding & Conflict Transformation initiative in Zimbabwe.
+As Senior Manager, Peacebuilding at Humanity United, Bryan leads HU’s initiatives bridging collective nonviolent action and inclusive social contracts.

 Bryan received his master’s degree, with honors, in international conflict from the University of Kent, Canterbury.
 He received his bachelor’s degree in international relations and political science from Northeastern University in Boston, Massachusetts.